cipherphage/Cracking-codes-python/readme.md

     - It is a security risk due to the fact that any program could use it to access your clipboard.
     - All of the scripts can be used without the pyperclip module by simply commenting it out in each script.
 - Python 3 is used through-out.
 - THE CIPHERS HERE ARE NOT CRYPTOGRAPHICALLY SECURE.
 DON'T USE THEM.
-THIS IS FOR LEARNING AND FUN, DUDE, SRSLY.
+THIS IS FOR LEARNING AND FUN.

 [1]:https://www.nostarch.com/crackingcodes/